Class 95 sets a record for largest gathering of people eating chicken rice

 They were judged to have succeeded, setting a new record.

-In addition to a history-making lunch, there were also games, interactive segments, prize giveaways, goodie bags and on-stage actives with Cheng and other Class 95 DJs.
+In addition to a history-making lunch, there were also games, interactive segments, prize giveaways, goodie bags and on-stage activities with Cheng and other Class 95 DJs.

 The event was organised by Mediacorp Class 95 with support from partners including Frasers House, Katong Catering, Coco Island, Bob the Baker Boy and Annabella Patisserie.